 Nepal has made considerable progress in improving the health status of its population over the past two decades.
 Between 1996 and 2016, under-five mortality declined from 118 deaths per 1,000 live births to 39.
 Nepal’s total fertility rate declined from 4.6 in 1996 to 2.3 in 2016, while the percentage of married women using contraception increased from 29 percent to 53 percent over the same time period.
 Despite this progress, there is still work to be done.
 Health outcomes are notably worse in rural and hard to reach places.
 In 2016, only 49 percent rural married women were using any method of contraception compared to 55 percent of urban married women.
 In rural areas, the under-five mortality rate is 55 deaths per 1,000 live births, compared to 39 deaths per 1,000 live births in urban areas (NDHS 2016).

-In 2010, CRS began implementing the USAID-supported Ghar Ghar Maa Swasthya (GGMS) project to improve the health of disadvantaged populations in Nepal.
-The project focuses on improving accessibility and availability to health goods and services, especially in hard-to-reach rural areas, through diversified social marketing techniques and subsidized health interventions.
-SHOPS Plus provides technical assistance to CRS in its implementation of the GGMS project.
-SHOPS Plus will impact on Nepal's health outcomes through its capacity building support to CRS, resulting in a technically stronger, more efficient, and more sustainable provider of family planning products and services.
+In Nepal, SHOPS Plus is building the capacity and long-term sustainability of CRS, a pioneer social marketing company and leading provider of priority health products, with targeted technical assistance as it implements the USAID-funded Ghar Ghar Maa Swasthya project.
+This project seeks to improve the health of disadvantaged populations in Nepal via improved accessibility and availability of health goods and services, especially in hard-to-reach rural areas, through diversified social marketing techniques and subsidized health interventions.
+SHOPS Plus Nepal aims to improve health outcomes by supporting CRS to become a technically stronger, more efficient, and sustainable provider of health products and services.